e2nIEE/pandapower/doc/elements/bus/bus.rst

    :delim: ;
    :widths: 10, 10, 40

-The loadflow bus results are defined as:
+The power flow bus results are defined as:

 .. math::
    :nowrap: